| Package | com.greensock |

 |

-wrap:Boolean (default = false ) — If true , the bitmap will be wrapped around to the opposite side when it scrolls off one of the edges (only in bitmapMode of course), like the FlexBlitMask is filled with a grid of bitmap copies of the target.
+wrap:Boolean (default = false) — If true, the bitmap will be wrapped around to the opposite side when it scrolls off one of the edges (only in bitmapMode of course), like the FlexBlitMask is filled with a grid of bitmap copies of the target.
 Use the wrapOffsetX and wrapOffsetY properties to affect how far apart the copies are from each other.

 |

-disableBitmapMode | () | method |
+| disableBitmapMode | () | method |

 public function disableBitmapMode(event:Event = null):void

-Identical to setting bitmapMode = false
+Identical to setting bitmapMode = false but this method simplifies adding that

 functionality to tweens or using it as an event handler.
 For example, to enable bitmapMode at